 Transmission Fluid Check

-- If fluid pours out of the check port the transmission is overfilled.
-Allow the fluid to drain and the level will self-correct itself.
+- The transmission is overfilled if fluid pours from the check port.
+Allow the fluid to drain, and the level self-corrects.

-- If no fluid is seen coming from the port the fluid level is probably low, the appropriate fluid must be added and the fluid level adjusted.
-The level should be at the base of the fluid level check port with just a drip or trickle dripping out.
+- If no fluid drips from the port, the fluid level is low; add some ATF and recheck the level.
+It should be at the base of the fluid level check port with just a drip or trickle dripping out.

 Automatic transmissions contain a dipstick with hot and cold level markings.
 Cold is room temperature of 60° to 80° and hot is 160° to 180°.
 The vehicle must be on a level surface, bringing the transmission to operating temperature.